Recruitment and selection procedure

 The recruitment and selection procedure applies to candidates for all competitions (internal/external) i.e. employees of the Council and any external candidates.
 This procedure covers all activities that form part of the recruitment and selection process.

 - Clare County Council Recruitment and Selection Procedure [PDF, 726KB]

 - Code of Conduct for Employees [PDF, 208KB]

-Persons who become pensionable employees of a local authority who are liable to pay the Class A rate of PRSI contributions will be required in respect of their superannuation to contribute to the local authority at the rate of 1.5% of their pensionable remuneration plus 3.5% of net pensionable remuneration (i.e. pensionable remuneration less twice the annual rate of social insurance old age contributory pension payable at the maximum rate to a person with no adult dependant or qualified children).
+Persons who become pensionable employees of a local authority who are liable to pay the Class A rate of PRSI contribution will be required in respect of their superannuation to contribute to the local authority at the rate of 1.5% of their pensionable remuneration plus 3.5% of net pensionable remuneration (i.e. pensionable remuneration less twice the annual rate of social insurance old age contributory pension payable at the maximum rate to a person with no adult dependent or qualified children).

-Persons who become pensionable employees of a local authority who are liable to pay the Class D rate of PRSI contributions will be required in respect of their superannuation to contribute to the local authority at the rate of 5% of their pensionable remuneration.
+Persons who become pensionable employees of a local authority who are liable to pay the Class D rate of PRSI contribution will be required in respect of their superannuation to contribute to the local authority at the rate of 5% of their pensionable remuneration.

-All persons who become pensionable employees of a local authority will be required in respect of the Local Government (Spouses and Children’s Contributory Pension) Scheme to contribute to the local authority at the rate of 1.5% of their pensionable remuneration in accordance with the terms of the Scheme.
+All persons who become pensionable employees of a local authority will be required in respect of the Local Government (Spouses and Children’s Contributory Pension) Scheme to contribute to the local authority at the rate of 1.5% of their pensionable remuneration in accordance with the terms of the scheme.

 The compulsory retirement age for new entrants as defined by the Public Service Pensions (Single Scheme and Other Provisions) Act 2012 is 70 years.
 Minimum pension age of 66 years, rising to 67 years and 68 years in line with State Pension age changes, is applicable.